PhilClarkPhD/sleep/README.md

 ## Running sample data
 1. Run `python Mora.py`
-2. Click `load_data` and select `sample_data.wav`
+2. Click `Load Data` and select `sample_signal.wav` in the sample data folder
-3. Click on the EEG graph and click the left and right arrow keys to move through the data
+3. Click on the EEG graph and press the left and right arrow keys to move through the data
+4. To see some example scores, click `Load Scores` and select `sample_scores.txt` in the sample data folder
+5. Press W,E,R,T to change the scores manually and save scores to a .txt file by clicking `Export Scores`
+6. Now let's use machine learning to automatically score the data - clear the current scores by clicking `Clear Scores`
-4. In the model tab, click `predict` to automatically score the data
+7. In the model tab, click `Score Data` to automatically score the data, or load a new model with `Load Model`
-5. In the home tab, look through the data - press W,E,R,T to change the scores manually!
-6. Click `save scores` to save your scores and `clear scores` to erase them
+8. Go back to the home tab to see how well the model worked!

 ## *In this repo...*
 * **Mora.py:** This file contains the PyQT code for running the application, including all plots, buttons, etc. See the walkthrough video above!